Rolex GMT Master II: Ceramic bezel models

-Rolex GMT Master II which was nicknamed Batman.
-Released in 2013.

 In 2007, Rolex introduced the ceramic bezel insert to the GMT-Master II range, replacing the aluminum insert (colors created using an anodizing process) that had been used since 1959.
 While ceramic is much more scratch resistant than aluminum, Rolex initially could not continue to produce the two-color bezel used to distinguish between the day and night times of the second time zone, particularly the color red which could not be created satisfactorily in ceramic.

+It would now seem based on a recent patent issued to Rolex (2024), that the red ceramic bezel bleed has been overcome, indicating a red and black ceramic bezel "coke" may return in the future.
+In early 2026, ahead of the Watches and Wonders 2026 Conference, the "Pepsi" (red and blue bezel) was a discontinueed mode at Authorised Dealers, and removed from the Rolex and associated dealer websites.

 In 2013, Rolex created the first two-tone ceramic bezel, in blue and black, for the steel GMT-Master II nicknamed "Batman".
 The blue and black bezel is made of Cerachrom, Rolex's patented version of ceramic; it is produced through a patented process of creating two colors out of a mono-block Cerachrom bezel.

 In 2014, Rolex was able to create the red color on the ceramic bezel for the new incarnation of the red-and-blue "Pepsi", although in order to recoup the higher cost of this bezel it was only initially available on the white gold GMT-Master II.
 All of these GMT-Master II watches use the Caliber 3186 movement.

 In 2018, Rolex would issue the red-and-blue "Pepsi" on a new steel GMT-Master II, which also has a Jubilee bracelet in lieu of the Oyster bracelet, and it will continue to be sold alongside the older white gold "Pepsi" watch.
 Two more GMT-Master II models were also introduced, one in red Everose gold and in steel, and another in Everose gold, both with a two-tone brown and black bezel giving them the nickname "Root Beer".
 These new GMT-Master IIs released in 2018 all use the new Caliber 3285 movement which adds Paraflex shock absorber and a 70-hour power reserve (instead of 48 hours) over the Caliber 3186.